 Ross Duncan was named the new men's tennis coach at Irvine Valley before the start of the 2013 season.
-And he will be the IVC women's tennis program's head coach starting with the 2017 season.
+And he took over the IVC women's tennis program staring with the 2017 season.

-He has done wonders with the men's program over the last four seasons.
-Irvine Valley has won three straight Orange Empire Conference titles, finished as the runner-up at the CCCAA State Championships in 2014 and then won back-to-back CCCAA team state titles in 2015 and 2016.
+He has done wonders with the men's program over the last five seasons.
+Irvine Valley has won four straight Orange Empire Conference titles, finished as the runner-up at the CCCAA State Championships in 2014 and then won three straight CCCAA team state titles in 2015, 2016 and 2017.

 Irvine Valley has a record of 69-10 overall over the last four seasons under Duncan, including going 38-2 in the Orange Empire Conference.
 The Lasers are currently riding a 34-match win streak in conference.

 Irvine Valley players have also captured several state individual titles over the last two seasons.
 The team of Valentin Baize and Max Rumeau won the state doubles title in 2015 and this past season Javier Callejo won the state singles title and the team of Scott Paz and Bruno Figlia captured the state doubles title.

 Duncan also helped Irvine Valley garner the last two players of the year in the conference in Guillermo Ucelay (2015) and Sam Cohen (2016).

 Duncan has an extensive tennis background as a top player and coach.
 He was the No. 1 junior from South Africa before coming to the United States on a scholarship to play at Pepperdine University.
 Ross went on to also star at UC Santa Barbara.

 He played No. 1 singles and doubles at UCSB and helped lead the Gauchos to the best season in school history with a sweet 16 finish at the NCAA Tournament.